 OCLC also plays a prominent role in other worldwide authority file systems, such as ISNI (International Standard Name Identifier), the ISO-certified standard for identifying the creator of a work.
 OCLC hosts ISNI, and the ISNI International Agency maintains the authority files.
 This information feeds into VIAF and other authority databases to give a full picture of a creator across the web.

 Catalogers use these authority records and others, such as the Library of Congress’s Names and Subject Authority Files, US National Library of Medicine’s Medical Subject Headings (MeSH), Koninklijke Bibliotheek’s NTA Names (Nederlandse Thesaurus van Auteursnamen), and Deutsche Nationalbibliothek’s Integrated Authority File (GND), in their regular cataloging workflows.
 They then add bibliographic records with standard names, subject headings and other information to WorldCat, creating new value and enriching WorldCat for libraries around the world.
 OCLC provides tools for displaying these authority files to catalogers and for linking the headings in bibliographic records to them.
 OCLC is also a node for the Library of Congress’s Name Authority File, so changes that catalogers make to this file within OCLC systems are automatically updated daily in the Library of Congress files.

 Authority records created by WorldCat Quality Team for Library of Congress Name Authority File:197

 “Being able to provide researcher profiles in a way that is automatically updated by doing periodic canned searches is very attractive to academics.
 It's also attractive to the university, because rather than having a static research profile that goes out of date, it can be done dynamically.”

-Deputy Director Strategy and Planning
+Deputy Director Strategy and Planning (retired)